1. Understanding Title Insurance in Mexico

 Title insurance protects against claims from things such as another person claiming an ownership interest, improperly recorded documents, fraud, forgery, liens, encroachments, easements, and other items specified in the contract.

 4. Our Recommendation

 The title insurance policies we recommend are from United States title companies and you would enter into a private contract with them in the United States.
 This means that all disputes are resolved in the United States court system.

-Title policy conditions, and payment for loss, are the same as those protecting United States properties.
+Title policy conditions and payment for loss are the same as those protecting United States properties.
 If it is a United States company providing the insurance, the title policy is a private contract entered into by two parties in the United States.
-Therefore, any disputes are subject to United States courts to resolve.
+Therefore, any disputes are subject to the United States courts to resolve.